kestra-io/docs/content/blogs/2024-10-DD-workflow-tools-comparison.md

 But with so many orchestration tools available, how do you decide which one is the best fit for your needs?

-In this article, we'll walk through what makes a workflow orchestration tool, how to pick one, and compare the top three market choices to help you make an informed decision that aligns with your needs, both present and future.
+In this article, we'll walk through what makes a workflow orchestration tool, how to pick one, and compare the three popular choices to help you make an informed decision that aligns with your needs, both present and future.

 ## What is a Workflow Orchestration Tool?